AbhishekMankame/CPP_tutorial/Learning/Time complexity/typedef_vs_#define.md

     - No type checking (just a preprocessor macro)
     - Can lead to weird bugs if misused
     - Not scoped - affects the whole file globally

+#### typedef long long int ll;
+- Pros:
+    - Proper C++ type alias
+    - Safer (respects scope, better for debugging)
+    - Recognized by tools (syntax highlighting, IDE support)
+    - Can be replaced with using ll=long long in modern C++

+- Cons:
+    - Slightly more to type (but rarely)